Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their technology.

 Editing Chromebook Screen Recordings

-As good as these tools are, none of them really provide you any native options for editing your finsihed screencast.
+As good as these tools are, none of them really provide you any native options for editing your finished screencast.
 So, if you need to cut or trim your final video, add titles or overlay some annotations, then you need to take your video to another app.
-Chromebooks are not known for their video editing prowess, but there are at least two solid options for editing video.
+Chromebooks are not known for their video editing prowess, but there are at least several solid options for editing video.

-Any of these Chrome extensions provide a very decent screen recorder for Chrombook users, but they work within the current confines of the Chrome OS.
+Any of these Chrome extensions provide a very decent screen recorder for Chromebook users, but they work within the current confines of the Chrome OS.
 Google is improving the Chromebook software all the time, and Chrome OS will doubtless evolve and add more functionality that will make the likes of Screencastify or Nimbus even better at what they do.
 I for one look forward to seeing what that might bring, but I am also enjoying the options that are available right now.
 Are you?

 © 2014 Jonathan Wylie